-3. Admission to the Burial Ground
+3. Admission to the Cemetery

-- 3.1 The current Burial Ground is accessed through the Churchyard and are open for visitors every day of the year, please make the gate is closed upon leaving. - 3.2 The Churchyard and Burial Ground are places of peace and quiet reflection.
+- 3.1 The current Cemetery is accessed through the Churchyard and are open for visitors every day of the year, please make sure the gate is closed upon leaving. - 3.2 The Churchyard and Cemetery are places of peace and quiet reflection.
 Visitors are welcome but please respect the special nature of the site, the needs of other users and safety factors.
-No games, sports are allowed in the Churchyard and Burial Ground. - 3.3 Any person creating a nuisance or a disturbance, such as interfering with a funeral, grave, headstone, flowers, etc will be required to leave the Burial Ground immediately and may be the subject of subsequent legal action. - 3.4 It is particularly important that children are not allowed to climb on any monuments within the Churchyard / Burial Ground. - 3.5 Dogs are permitted in the Burial Ground provided they are on the lead and owners will pick up after their dog.
+No games, sports are allowed in the Churchyard and Cemetery. - 3.3 Any person creating a nuisance or a disturbance, such as interfering with a funeral, grave, headstone, flowers, etc will be required to leave the Burial Ground immediately and may be the subject of subsequent legal action. - 3.4 It is particularly important that children are not allowed to climb on any monuments within the Churchyard / Cemetery. - 3.5 Dogs are permitted in the Cemetery provided they are on the lead and owners pick up after their dog.